prakashojha/FairFaxMedia/README.md

 - Adoppt and confirms to `ArticleDataRepo` exposed by Domain Layer.

 # Future Implementations
-- Activity controller displaying load of data
+- Activity indicator displaying load of data
 - Pull to refresh
 - Pagination
 - Image placeholder for ansynchronous image load